 We also visited several Hindu temples on the west coast of Trinidad.
 While I did not enjoy driving on the left side of the roads, we survived and had a nice time.
 We heard excellent East Indian tassa drumming, a great steelband, and a good East Indian popular music group.
 We enjoyed the food, especially bake ‘n’ shark, one of the local specialties.

+December 6-20, 2016.
 More than 50 years ago Diane and I lived in Santiago, Chile, where we worked as Peace Corp Volunteers.
 During that time we visited Buenos Aires in northern Argentina, Ushuaia in the extreme south on the Beagle Canal, took a train across the pampas from Buenos Aires to Mendoza, and hitchhiked across the Andes from Mendoza to Santiago.
 We also traveled throughout Chile, from its far north in the Atacama Desert to Punta Arenas and Torres de Paine in the far south (on the Strait of Magellan and in the Chilean Pategonia region).
-This photo is a selfie from 1967 of us posing on a hill with Cuernos del Paine (a particular mountain in Torres de Paine) in the background.

 However, we never had the time to explore the southern third of the country between Puerto Mont and Punta Arenas, except for Torres de Paine.
 The southern third of Chile is the fiord and estuary region, laden with amazing mountains and glaciers reached only by ship.

 In December, 2016, we found the perfect cruise on Holland America for visiting that region.
 It was a thrilling experience to visit Ushuaia and the Tierra del Fuego National Park in Argentina again after 50 years (we were first there in 1967 for Christmas and New Year’s).
 Several of these photos were taken 50 years apart, so you can see many changes.

 Tierra del Fuego National Park in 1967 and 2016